Curves are algebraic $K(\pi,1)$: theoretical and practical aspects: Galois coverings of algebraic curves

-Let $X$ be a noetherian geometrically connected scheme over $k$ such that $\HH^1(X,\Lambda)$ is finite, and $Y$ be a finite étale Galois covering of $X$.
+Let $X$ be a reduced geometrically connected curve over $k$, such that every irreducible component of $X\times_k\bar k$ has nonzero genus.
+Let $Y$ be a Galois covering of $X$.
 In this section, we describe a Galois covering $Y\ns$ of $X$ which trivialises $\HH^1$ and $\HH^2$ of constant sheaves on $Y$.\\